About Steveston Museum and Visitor Centre

 Be a part of the new Living History program at Steveston Historic Sites!

-As a Heritage Ambassador volunteer, you will share the stories of the people who lived and worked at the four locations-Britannia Shipyards, the Steveston Tram, the Steveston Museum and London Heritage Farm.
-You will be dressed in period costumes, while demonstrating activities such as playing cards, churning butter, sewing, explaining tram car mechanics and much more.
+As a Heritage Ambassador volunteer share the stories of the people who lived and worked at the four locations: Britannia Shipyards, the Steveston Tram, the Steveston Museum and London Heritage Farm.
+Volunteers are dressed in period costumes while demonstrating activities that include playing cards, churning butter, sewing, explaining tram car mechanics and more.

 Volunteers will not be acting/in character.
-Volunteers must be 15+, outgoing, passionate about history and willing to share their knowledge and enthusiasm with the public.
+Volunteers must be 15+ years old, outgoing, passionate about history and willing to share knowledge and enthusiasm with the public.

 The shift times, days and activities vary across sites.
-Generally, shifts take place 11:45am-4:15pm, 7 days a week.
-A commitment of 6 shifts from May-September is required.
+Generally, shifts take place 12:15-4:30pm, Friday, Saturday or Sunday.
+A commitment of six shifts in a six-month period is requested.

 Steveston Museum and the City of Richmond works in partnership with the Steveston Historical Society.